At least 69 D.C. residents died in 2021 ‘without the dignity of a home’

 Even as officials say homelessness in the District has declined, the number who died while unhoused had been on the rise.
 Last year, at least 180 homeless people died in the District — a 54 percent increase over 2019, according to data from the city’s medical examiner.

 D.C.’s official tally of deaths among unhoused people often exceeds the informal count kept by advocates.
-City officials, who have provided death statistics in the past, did not this year despite requests.
+City officials, who have provided death statistics in the past, did not do so this year despite requests.

 Vigil organizers also provided a list of 141 formerly homeless people who died after moving into housing.
-Julie Turner, a social worker for the Downtown Cluster of Congregations, an outreach organization for homeless people, said that although none of her clients died on the street this year, some died in homes they secured only after years of rough living outside with preexisting medical conditions.
+Julie Turner, a social worker for the Downtown Cluster of Congregations, an outreach organization for homeless people, said that although none of her clients died on the street this year, some died in homes they had secured only after years of rough living outside with preexisting medical conditions.

 “I think they would have lived a lot longer had they never been out on the street,” Turner said.
-“Those conditions only worsen … you can’t medically turn back the hands of time.”
+“Those conditions only worsen. … You can’t medically turn back the hands of time.”

-Bobby Watts, CEO of the nonprofit National Health Care for the Homeless Council, said it’s not clear how many homeless people die nationwide each year because of inconsistent record-keeping.
-Estimates based on 2018 data show the number could exceed 45,000, Watts said, and probably has gone up because of the pandemic and an increase in opioid overdoses.
+Bobby Watts, CEO of the nonprofit National Health Care for the Homeless Council, said that because of inconsistent record-keeping, it is not clear how many homeless people die nationwide each year.
+Estimates based on 2018 data show the number could exceed 45,000, Watts said, and probably has gone up because of the pandemic and an increase in drug overdoses.
 Meanwhile, a homeless person’s life expectancy is 25 years lower than that of the overall population, according to Watts.

 “We’re seeing tremendous loss of life prematurely,” Watts said.
 “We view homelessness not just as a housing crisis but as a public health and moral crisis.”

-About 100 people attended the Luther Place ceremony — a return to normalcy after the memorial was mostly exiled to Zoom in 2020 amid the pandemic and widespread protests that saw homeless people displaced from Lafayette Square and the church vandalized by white supremacists.
+About 100 people attended the Luther Place ceremony — a return to normalcy after the memorial was mostly exiled to Zoom in 2020 amid the pandemic and widespread protests in which homeless people were displaced from Lafayette Square and the church vandalized by white supremacists.

 With the number of local coronavirus cases reaching record highs, nearly all attendees were masked.
-The vigil commenced hours after Mayor Muriel E. Bowser (D) reinstated the city’s indoor mask mandate to combat the new omicron variant.
+The vigil commenced hours after Mayor Muriel E. Bowser (D) reinstated the city’s indoor mask mandate to combat the new omicron variant of the coronavirus.

-Speaking in front of a coffin — a reminder of those who died in 2021 — Mike Coleman, who was homeless in the District for about 25 years before finding a home in 2011, waved a list of those who had perished.
+Speaking in front of a coffin — a reminder of those who died in 2021 — Mike Coleman, who was homeless in the District for about 25 years before finding a home in 2011, waved a list of those who had died.

 “Next year, my name might be on this list,” he said.

-Jesse Rabinowitz, senior manager of policy and advocacy for the outreach organization Miriam’s Kitchen, said 2021 had been a year of “ups and downs” as the District sent mixed messages to its unhoused residents.
+Jesse Rabinowitz, senior manager for policy and advocacy at the outreach organization Miriam’s Kitchen, said 2021 had been a year of “ups and downs” as the District sent mixed messages to its unhoused residents.

-On one hand, Bowser pledged D.C. would spent a record $400 million on affordable housing through 2022.
+On one hand, Bowser pledged D.C. would spend a record $400 million on affordable housing through 2022.
 However, the pledge came as local authorities cleared long-established tent communities at New Jersey Avenue and O Street NW and near Union Station, where one resident was injured by a bulldozer during the removal.

 The D.C.
 Council, meanwhile, is scheduled to vote Tuesday on emergency legislation sponsored by Brianne K. Nadeau (D-Ward 1) to halt encampment clearances.